 Doubtless there will be acts of vengeance.
-The Watrins and the Thomases will pay the penalty of their unpopularity; but these are mere incidents of the struggle - not the revolution.2
+The Watrins and the Thomases will pay the penalty of their unpopularity; but these are mere incidents of the struggle - not the revolution. $^2$

 Socialist politicians, radicals, neglected geniuses of journalism, stump orators - both middle-class people and workmen - will hurry to the Town Hall, to the Government offices, to take possession of the vacant seats.
 Some will decorate themselves with gold and silver lace to their hearts' content, admire themselves in ministerial mirrors, and study to give orders with an air of importance appropriate to their new position.
-How could they impress their comrades of the office or the workshop without having a red sash, an embroidered cap, and magisterial gestures!
-Others will bury themselves in official papers, trying, with the best of wills, to make head or tail of them.
-They will indite laws and issue high-flown worded decrees that nobody will take the trouble to carry out - because revolution has come.
+How could they impress their comrades of the office or the workshop without having a red was to weave silk, Auvergne to make lace, and Paris fancy articles.
+In this way, economists said, an immense field was opened for production and consumption, and in this way an era of limitless wealth for mankind was at hand.